CarlosNadal/holbertonschool-cyber_security/README.md

 - **Threat Detection & Response**: Identifying, analyzing, and mitigating cyber threats.
 - **Scripting & Automation**: Writing scripts in Bash and to automate security tasks.
 - **Forensics**: Analyzing digital evidence.
+- **Active Directory**: Creating an AD enviroment, exploit it and harden it.

 ---